USEPA/WNTR/documentation/controls.rst

     >>> print(ctrl1)
     Control control1 := if Tank('1').level > 46.0248 then set Pipe('330').status to Open with priority 3

-In the following example, a time-based control is defined that opens Pump 10 at hour 121.
+In the following example, a time-based control is defined that opens pump 10 at hour 121.
 A new action is defined that opens the pump.

 .. doctest::